codeoverflow-org/nodecg-io-docs/docs/samples/midi-input.md

 ### Configure the midi-input sample bundle

-1. In NodeCG, create a new midi-input service instance using the left upper menu.
+1. In NodeCG, create a new midi-input service instance.

-2. Enter your device information
+2. Enter your device information:

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter the name of your device in monaco (the text-editor on the right) in this format:

     ```json
     {